 I never used to like telling people as I thought they would judge me.
 I find sometimes that some individuals tar all who many come from a similar cohort with the same brush.
 Certainly when I was at school and during my first degree, there just wasn't information out there about women and autism.
-I wanted to be me, not what some psychologist had observed about autism and men.
+I wanted to be me, not what some psychologist had observed and deducted from gender biased, observational experiments.

-There was also very little information out on Asperger's syndrome and people who are very 'high-functioning' in the public eye.
-I didn't feel part of the autism that was disabling and was only seen in certain environments.
+I didn't realise part autism that was disabling and was only seen in certain environments.
 I felt stuck and didn't think I belonged anywhere.
 I wasn't 'disabled enough' for one group, yet wasn't quite right for the other.
 I also had very little awareness on some of the things I used to struggle with, or if I knew it was a problem I couldn't put it into words (I'll go into this more in the next question) .
 There were things I did know like 'I don't like crowds' but not exactly what this did to my body and what my threshold was.

 I also did not like being labelled when I was younger.
 I still prefer people to use my name (it is a novel thing, having a name, especially when it's doubly foreign like both of mine!) and didn't see a diagnosis as a passport to assistance and the opening of opportunities.
 I always saw autism in a negative light and did not want to be associated with it, as I never got any help at school and never really needed to talk about it, so how was it relevant to me?
 Obviously I know now that I cannot go squeezing myself into a smaller circle shaped mould when I am a square!
 Doing that damaged my mental and emotional health and exhausted me.
 I am now more open as I owe it to myself that I give myself the allowances I deserve as self-respect.
 I hadn't figured that out as a teenager and very young adult.